gbmhunter/blog/content/electronics/components/op-amps/_index.md

 <td>$3.50</td>
 </tr>
 <tr>
-<td>LM324</td>
+<td>LM32x</td>
-<td>A common op-amp that has been around for along time, this can operate of a single supply and can swing right to ground, but cannot swing to the rail voltage.</td>
+<td>A common family of op-amps that has been around for along time, they can operate of a single supply and can swing right to ground, but cannot swing to the rail voltage.
+The LM321 has one op-amp, the LM328 has two (dual), and the LM324 has 4 (quad).</td>
 <td></td>
 </tr>
 <tr>